guoqqqi/website-1/_posts/blog/en-US/traffic-split-in-apache-apisix-ingress-controller.md

 ## Summary

-Traffic split (Canary release) in Ingress Nginx supports weight based scheme and header rule based one, but it relys on annoations, which semantic is weak; The Kong way only supports to configure canary release by weight, the scanrios are somewhat narrow, and the configuring is complicated (you need to configure several resources); In contrast, traffic split in Apache APISIX Ingress Controller is flexible and easy to configure, it works well for both the weight based and rule based traffic split scheme.
+Traffic split (Canary release) in Ingress Nginx supports weight-based scheme and header rule-based one, but it relies on annotations, which semantic is weak; The Kong way only supports to configure canary release by weight, the scenarios are somewhat narrow, and the configuring is complicated (you need to configure several resources); In contrast, traffic split in Apache APISIX Ingress Controller is flexible and easy to configure, it works well for both the weight-based and rule-based traffic split scheme.